octohouse/houzes-property-feed/README.txt

 * Choose additional actions when a property is removed
 * Import logs emailed to a specified email address
 * Import media in a separate background queue
+* The ability to select which properties are included in exports
 * Limit the number of properties imported
 * Limit the number of images imported per property